 In Matthew 16:24-26, Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.”

 In order to follow Jesus, we must deny ourselves.
 We must deny the voices within that seek approval through successes and likes and book purchases (that one’s for me), and pats on the back from strangers and friends.
 Jesus accepts you for who you are, but will you truly accept Him?
-To accept Him is to realize how very loved you are in His eyes, that there is nothing that you must do to approve and that that your mission is making His name known, even if the crowd mocks you, rejects you, and isolates you from the cool kids club.
+There is nothing that you must do to gain His approval.
+Once you take on the name of Christ, your mission is to make His name known, even if the crowd mocks you, rejects you, and isolates you from the cool kids club.
 The true modern day church and true Christianity thinks not less of ourselves but thinks of ourselves less.
 Thanks, C.S.
 Lewis for that daily reminder.
 Our mission is to propel the gospel into every area of our lives, without a second thought of how that will make us viewed as cool and acceptable to those around us.
 True Christianity reveals truth, it does not seek popularity.

 I always remember reading Luke 14:26 and feeling a little confused after.
 The scriptures read, “If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters-yes, even his own life-he cannot be my disciple.”
 What in the world does this mean? (especially since the greatest commandment is to love, right?)

 In context, the word hatred does not mean to literally hate everyone and life itself, but to make sure that everything in your life is yielded first to the LORD.
-The cost of being a disciple is surrendering the weaknesses of my flesh (my personality), my past and present, my opinions and strong ideas to the complete and absolute will of God.
+The cost of being a disciple is surrendering the weaknesses of my flesh, my personality(do not use your personality as an excuse for your behavior), my past and present, my opinions and strong ideas to the complete and absolute will of God.
 If we make it our daily priority to truly put God first and yield ourselves to His plan, then we really won’t care about what others think.
-When we deny ourselves, we won’t feel like we are torn between two parents, because we will know that our Abba Father’s word is the most living and truest thing in our lives.
+When we deny ourselves, we won’t feel like we are torn between two parents, because we will know that Abba’s word is the most living and truest thing in our lives.
 When doubts, frustrations, negativity, and low self esteem tries to cloud our vision, we will hear the love of the Father instead, who reminds us that we are made perfect in His image.
 We don’t have to perfect a certain image, we don’t have to work our way into His will, we don’t have to talk to a psychologist and fear that our conversation will result in God being angry with us.
-He wants us to be honest and He beckons us to approach Him with all concerns, worries, and emotions that we face in our day to day.
+He wants us to be honest and He beckons us to approach Him with all concerns, worries, and emotions that we face in our day to day lives.

 I am thankful that my worth and acceptance in this life is not found in my financial status, my pedigree, my vocation, my education, my achievements, or my cooking (because God knows I would be a laughing stock for days.
 I’m trying.
 I really am trying.)